grz0zrg/fsynth/documentation/mk/docs/images_import.md

 #### Image access

-Simplest example which map the entire image on the totality of the canvas
+Simplest example which map the entire image on the canvas

 ```glsl
 void main () {